lllonely010/PythonAPITest/README.md

 ## Running tests in Terminal to generate a html report under reports
 pytest -v --no-summary --html=/workspace/reports/report.html --self-contained-html pythonapi

+## Better report using Allure
+Only an examle in test_pet.py

 # Generrate nunit XML report to supprt Calliope dashboard
 Pytest is not supported by Calliope.
 So install pytest-nunit so can import result to dashboard. pip3 install pytest-nunit